Repair when Flushing

 If this procedure does not resolve the issue then replacing the fill valve should resolve the issue.
 We recommend using the 400H PerforMAX toilet fill valve.

 Step 2 –With the tank full of water turn off the water to the toilet and mark the current water level inside the tank.
 Wait a period of time 10-15 minutes and note if the water is draining down from your mark.
 If it drains down replace the flapper first as this is the most common problem.
 To determine whether you need a 2″ or 3″ flapper, please click here: Determine size of flapper

 Step 3– If you replace the flapper and the toilet continues to drain down (repeat step 2 if necessary) then we recommend replacing the flush valve as this will ultimately stop the constant draining of water from the tank to the bowl.
 We recommend the K-507A-008 flush valve if you have a 2″ toilet or the 540AKR flush valve if you have a 3″ toilet.
 To view all the flush valves, please click here: Flush Valves

-Step 4 – If at any time the toilet is running and you see water on the floor immediately turn off water and look inside the tank to see if the water is coming from the lid or tank lever area.
+Step 4 – If at any time the toilet keeps running water and you see water on the floor immediately turn off water and look inside the tank to see if the water is coming from the lid or tank lever area.
 Replace fill valve and replace flush valve.
 The flush valve is set to the wrong height or may be blocking the path of the water to drain safely into the toilet bowl.
 If water is draining down and water is coming out from the bottom of the tank change tank bolts and washers.